-Co-mentored student with Dr. Pradeep Natarajan
+Co-mentored medical student with Dr. Pradeep Natarajan

 Bio: Meghana is a medical student at Harvard Medical School.
 She is working on using machine learning techniques to identify splenic features in abdominal MRIs that are associated with increased risk for coronary artery disease.
 She holds a bachelor’s degree in Computer Science from MIT.

-Co-mentored student with Dr. Ed Giovannucci
+Co-mentored graduate student with Dr. Ed Giovannucci

 Bio: Xinyu is currently a master’s student in Department of Epidemiology, Harvard T.H.
 Chan School of Public Health.
 Her research focuses on integrating multi-omics data to explore the underlying mechanisms of cancers and cardiometabolic diseases.
 She is also passionate about translating epidemiological findings into clinical practice.
 She holds dual bachelor’s degrees in Medicine and Economics from Peking University.

-Co-mentored student with Dr. Michael Honigberg
+Co-mentored graduate student with Dr. Michael Honigberg

-Co-mentored student with Dr. Vineet Raghu
+Co-mentored graduate student with Dr. Vineet Raghu

 Bio: Zhanqing (Anthea) Hua is a Master student in Genetic Epidemiology at the Harvard School of Public Health.
 Her research centers on integrating deep learning methodologies with genome-wide association studies (GWAS) to advance understanding of human disease.
 She is committed to exploring the associations between genomic factors and disease outcomes to inform risk prediction and potential interventions.
 She obtained her Bachelor of Science degree in Biological Sciences from Imperial College London.